Visiting The Meath For The First Time

 Despite experiencing severe and frequent seizures as a baby and young child, James was showing lots of promise of the fun loving and curious young man he has become.

-“I felt grateful that, despite the sacrifice in commuting time and energy, we had found James a good school that could cater for his needs.
+“I felt grateful that, despite the sacrifice in commuting time and energy, we had found James a good school.
+It could cater for his needs.
 I remember thinking that I just didn’t know what we would do if our circumstances were different and we couldn’t support James in this way.
 Everything from getting a diagnosis, an educational statement and a suitable school place had been such a battle.”

-From Education to Adult Social Care
+Transition From Education to Adult Social Care

 “As James is very complex with his epilepsy, we wanted somewhere that really understands epilepsy and has those vital medical links, but also able to support and encourage him on his good days, he loves to be part of a social scene.”